Instructional Assistant Visa Sponsorship Jobs in Ohio

 Which visa types are most common for instructional assistant roles in Ohio?

-The H-1B is the most widely used visa for instructional assistants, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field such as education or special education.
-Some positions at universities may qualify under the J-1 exchange visitor category.
-TN status is available for Canadian and Mexican nationals in qualifying education roles.
+The H-1B visa is the most widely used visa for instructional assistants, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field such as education or special education.
+Some positions at universities may qualify under the J-1 visa exchange visitor category.
+TN visa status is available for Canadian and Mexican nationals in qualifying education roles.
 Eligibility depends heavily on how the employer defines and documents the position.

 Which cities in Ohio have the most instructional assistant sponsorship jobs?